-For this current financial year, 2015/16, there is a £129 million gap between the money we have available to spend and the services we need to fund.
-If we look ahead four years, that figure increases to £542 million across health and social care, which is a massive amount and highlights the need to make some changes and potentially make some difficult decisions.
+For the financial year 2015/16, there was a £129 million gap between the money we have available to spend and the services we need to fund.
+If we look ahead to 2019/20, that figure increases to £542 million across health and social care, which is a massive amount and highlights the need to make some changes and potentially make some difficult decisions.

 Why can’t the government just give us more money?